HGVInsurance.co.nz

 Does standard public liability cover a fuel spill?

-Most standard public liability policies exclude gradual pollution and may have restrictions on sudden pollution events too.
+Most standard public liability policies exclude gradual pollution and may have restrictions on sudden pollution events.
 Tanker operators need a specific pollution liability extension or a specialist environmental liability policy.
 Don't assume your standard PL policy covers fuel spill remediation.

 Do I need hazardous goods cover even for diesel?

-Diesel is a Class 3 flammable liquid under HSNO.
-If you transport more than certain quantities, hazardous goods requirements apply.
+Diesel is a Class 3 flammable liquid under the HSNO Act.
+If you transport above certain quantities, hazardous goods requirements apply.
 Your insurer must know you carry diesel — some policies exclude hazardous goods without a specific endorsement.

 What happens if my milk load is contaminated?

-Milk load contamination cover pays the value of the lost load and may also cover reasonable costs of notifications and testing.
-However, downstream processing losses to the dairy company are a separate and potentially much larger liability — carriers liability or a specific contract liability extension covers this.
+Milk load contamination cover pays the value of the lost load and may also cover reasonable notification and testing costs.
+Downstream processing losses to the dairy company are a separate and potentially larger liability — carriers liability or a specific contract liability extension covers this.

 Get a Tankers Quote